daormar/debasher/doc/design_doc_resident.md

   actually exits. `SIGKILL`, used by `debasher_stop`'s hard kill, cannot be trapped and is unaffected by any of this.

-# Channel kinds declared with the fifo (in progress)
+# Channel kinds declared with the fifo

 The kind of every channel of a resident program, and its direction, are declared in the module's own options, where the engine can read them when it